 There are so many beautiful buildings that could be rehabbed on the southern end of the neighborhood.
 Hopefully help will come soon.

 Sometimes it’s fun just to walk the streets of Old North and marvel at how much work has been done.
 I’d love to see it in twenty years.

 Years after its renovation, the former 14th Street Mall is still looking good.
 More spaces are occupied by art galleries, and the beauty of the brick buildings still shines.

-Hopefully, due to all of the complaints, by the time you read this the church will either be properly secured from children entering, or it will be demolished completely.
-Its state on Saturday is unacceptable.
+Update: See the area around the church in August of 2018.
+Hopefully, due to all of the complaints, by the time you read this the church will either be properly secured from children entering, or it will be demolished completely.… Continue Reading

 The dense neighborhoods just north of downtown are almost completely gone, where people once lived in a density that most Americans would find surprising–though it’s still common in most of the world.
 There are a couple of those old rowhouses… Continue Reading